“Have you heard from Emily yet?” asked Sean, as he was putting on his shoes.

 “Well, after the property has been sold and, depending on the actual value of the funds on any given day, I would say that you and your aunt would share an amount in the range of the mid to upper nine figures.”

 Sean’s phone buzzed.
 He glanced at it; it was Mary.
 Emily had returned.

 “Tell me everything,” said Mary, who had just poured Emily a cup of tea.

 “Well, I’m not one to kiss and tell, but I will tell you this: M. DuPage was an attentive and unselfish lover," Emily said.
 She was wearing a sweatshirt and running pants, courtesy of Marcel.
 Her Schiaparelli was in a garment bag, also courtesy of ‘M.’

 “I really can’t imagine experiencing intimacy on a first date, much less with someone I just picked up,” said Mary.
 “Wasn’t there even some awkwardness, some… friction?”

 “Nothing a little coconut oil couldn’t overcome,” laughed Emily, “He must have been a boy scout—he was very prepared.”

 “Erica Jong’s zipless fuck,” said Mary, shaking her head.

 “I’m sorry, she was an author from the 1970s.
 I read her when I was a teenager.
-I was totally aghast at her libertine ways,” said Mary, “I didn’t date when I was younger.
-I didn’t date when I was older either.”
+I was totally aghast at her libertine ways,” said Mary, “I didn’t date much when I was younger.
+But then I didn’t date much when I was older either.”